 - A formative Level 1 will be given if the duty hour or Px/Dx log requirement is not completed by the end of the rotation Sunday at 11:59pm.
-The student will have until Tuesday at 11:59pm following the conclusion of the LIC to remediate the duty hour or Px/Dx logging requirement.
-All logs must be completed accurately. - A summative Level 1 will be given for any failure to properly complete the duty hour or Px/Dx log requirement by Tuesday at 11:59pm following the completion of the LIC.
-A grade of Incomplete will be given until requirements are met.
-All logs must be completed accurately. - The Level 1 will be on a single professionalism EPO related to accountability.
-Compliance with these deadlines will be determined by the Clinical and Competency Based Education (CCBE) team and reported to the Office of Assessment and Evaluation. - A summative Level 1 will be taken into account as part of a comprehensive assessment and final grade.
-All summative, or "final" Level 1 ratings are tracked by the office of assessment and evaluation in collaboration with the office of student affairs.
+The student will have until Tuesday at 11:59pm following the conclusion of the clerkship to remediate the duty hour or Px/Dx logging requirement.
+All logs must be completed accurately. - A summative Level 1 will be given for any failure to properly complete the duty hour or Px/Dx log requirement by Tuesday at 11:59pm following the completion of the clerkship.
+A grade of Incomplete will be given until requirements are met. - The Level 1 will be on a single professionalism EPO related to accountability.
+Compliance with these deadlines will be determined by the clinical and competency based education (CCBE) team and reported to the Office of Assessment and Evaluation. - A summative Level 1 will be taken into account as part of a comprehensive assessment and final grade.
+All summative, or "final" Level 1 ratings are tracked by the Office of Assessment and Evaluation in collaboration with the Office of Student Affairs.
 Cumulative Level ratings are retained throughout the student's enrollment.
 See Competency Assessment Policy. - 3.
+Completion of the mid-clerkship feedback forms (PRIME+) (see the Competency Assessment Policy). - 4.
 Completion of assigned site, faculty, and end of the clerkship evaluations (see the Assessment and Evaluation of Students, Faculty and Curriculum Policy).